Tuesday, June 29, 2010

 Roses of Every Hue

-I blogged about the plethora of pink roses in The Cranford Rose Garden in the Brooklyn Botanic Garden for Pink Saturday, on this post", and now I'd like to show you some of the other beautiful hues of roses that I saw there for Mary's "Mosaic Monday" event going on over at her Little Red House blog.
+I blogged about the plethora of pink roses in The Cranford Rose Garden in the Brooklyn Botanic Garden for Pink Saturday, on this post", and now I'd like to show you some of the other beautiful hues of roses that I saw there

-(all photos and mosaics may be enlarged by clicking on once, and then again when it opens on a new page.
+(all photos and mosaics may be enlarged by clicking on them once, and then again when it opens on a new page.
 Please use your browser's back arrow to return to the post)

 The Cranford Rose Garden had riotous red roses in every shade and shape...

-.......and the palest of peach and the yummiest of yellow roses......
+...and the palest of peach and the yummiest of yellow roses...

 ...but my favorite color was the luscious lavender colored roses ...they looked so delicate and rare!

-What is you favorite rose color?
+What is your favorite rose color?

 Bookmark and Share